Journalists struggle to explain why they bought fake twitter followers

 “In the interest of transparency and a fresh start,” Roeper wrote in a statement, “I will be voluntarily deactivating my Twitter account and launching a new account.”
 He started the new handle @RichardERoeper on Friday.
 With less than 100 followers, he has a long way to go to rebuild his previously reported following of nearly 219,000.

 Joe Concha, media columnist for The Hill, acknowledged that he had paid for Twitter followers.
-Concha said on Twitter (where he is credited with 42,548 followers as of Thursday) that he had consulted with a friend with a social media business “to improve my footprint in the space.”
+Concha said on Twitter (where he is credited with 42,548 followers as of Thursday) that he had consulted with a friend with a social media business “to improve my footprint in the space,” buying 5,000 followers.

 Before the Times article, Bob Cusack, editor-in-chief of the Hill, said he hadn’t heard about buying followers.